xrstf/rudi/cmd/rudi/cmd/script/help.md

-# Welcome to the Otto interpreter :)
+# Welcome to the Rudi interpreter :)

 You can enter one of

 * A path expression, like `.foo` or `.foo[0].bar` to access the global document.
-* An expression like (+ .foo 42) to compute data by functions; see the topics below or the Otto website for a complete list of available functions.
+* An expression like (+ .foo 42) to compute data by functions; see the topics below or the Rudi website for a complete list of available functions.
 * A scalar JSON value, like `3` or `[1 2 3]`, which will simply return that
   exact value with no further side effects.
 Not super useful usually.